Sint Eustatius

+Sint Eustatius played a major role in the American War for Independence, supplying American insurgents with war material, especially gunpowder.
+The British captured St. Eustatius, which was a major blow to the U.S. and its European allies.
+The French navy later in the war recaptured the island.

+Etymology

-The name of the island, "Sint Eustatius", is the Dutch name for Saint Eustace (also spelled Eustachius or Eustathius), a legendary Christian martyr, known in Spanish as San Eustaquio and in Portuguese as Santo Eustáquio or Santo Eustácio.
-The indigenous name for the island is Aloi meaning cashew tree (origin Arawak).
+The island's name, Sint Eustatius, is Dutch for Saint Eustace (also spelled Eustachius or Eustathius), a legendary Christian martyr, known in Spanish as San Eustaquio and in Portuguese as Santo Eustáquio or Santo Eustácio.

+The island's prior Dutch name was Nieuw Zeeland ('New Zeeland'), named by the Zeelanders who settled there in the 1630s.
+It was renamed Sint Eustatius shortly thereafter.

+The Arawak name for the island was Aloi "Cashew Island".

 History

+Early history

 The earliest inhabitants were Caribs believed to have come from the Amazon basin (South America) and migrated north from Venezuela via the Lesser Antilles.
 In the early 20th century, settlement traces were discovered at Golden Rock and Orange Bay.
 Multiple pre-Columbian sites have been found on the island, most notably the site referred to as the "Golden Rock Site".

-It is thought that the island was likely seen by Christopher Columbus in 1493.
-From the first European settlement, in the 17th century until the early 19th century, St. Eustatius changed hands twenty-one times between the Netherlands, Britain, and France.
+While the island may have been seen by Christopher Columbus in 1493, the first recorded sighting was in 1595 by Francis Drake and John Hawkis.
+From the first European settlement in the 17th century, until the early 19th century, St. Eustatius changed hands twenty-one times between the Netherlands, Britain, and France.

+In 1625, English and French settlers arrived on the island.
+In 1629, the French built a wooden battery at the present-day location of Fort Oranje.
+Both the English and the French left the island within a few years due to lack of drinkable water.

+Dutch West India Company

 In 1636, the chamber of Zeeland of the Dutch West India Company took possession of the island, reported to be uninhabited at the time.
 In 1678 the islands of St. Eustatius, Sint Maarten and Saba were under the direct command of the Dutch West India Company, with a commander stationed on St. Eustatius to govern all three.
 At the time, the island was of some importance for the cultivation of tobacco and sugar.
 More important was the role of St. Eustatius in the trans-Atlantic slave trade and the intercolonial slave trade.